John R. Oishei Children's Hospital: History

 On November 10, 2017, 125 patients were moved from the old WCHOB to the new hospital by a team of doctors, nurses, and volunteers.
 American Medical Response provided the transport services including specialized Critical Care Transport for patients in the multiple Intensive Care Units at the old hospital.

 In 2020, following the advice of the CDC, the hospital limited the amount of visitors, in response to the COVID-19 pandemic.
 The hospital limited visitors to only 2 parents or guardians for children, and one significant other for pregnant women.

 Also in the wake of the 2020 COVID-19 pandemic, the hospital added ICU beds and placed NICU patients in the same room as their mother.
 The hospital also created a plan to host adult patients in the case of a patient surge.

 Buffalo Bills quarterback Josh Allen has done charity work with Oishei Children's Hospital.
 On November 8, 2020, Allen led the Bills to a 44–34 upset win over the Seattle Seahawks.
-After the game, it was revealed that Allen's grandmother, Patricia Allen, had passed away the night before the game.
+After the game, it was revealed that Allen's grandmother, Patricia Allen, had died the night before the game.
 In response, fans of the Buffalo Bills (colloquially known as 'Bills Mafia') began to donate to Oishei Children's Hospital in $17 increments (17 being Allen's jersey number).
 As of November 17, 2020, the total amount donated had exceeded $650,000.
 On November 21, 2020, Oishei Children's Hospital announced that they would be naming a new wing on the 10th floor as the "Patricia Allen Pediatric Recovery Wing" to honor the donations received by the Bills fans.

 In November, 2020 the hospital announced that they had expanded their age limit from 21 to 25 to better handle COVID-19 surge capacity.